secvisogram/csaf-cms-backend/documents/architecture-decisions.md

   - change workflow state to `Draft`, set version to `1.0.0-x`
 - `setWkfStateRfPublication`
   - set workflow state of the advisory `RfPublication`
-  - optionally set a time for then the publication should take place
+  - optionally set a time for when the publication should take place
+- `createNewCsafDocumentVersion`
+  - create new Version of the CSAF document

 #### Workflow State: RfPublication